eldoy/furu/README.md

 Adds what's missing from the built in web server of NodeJS:

-* Body parameters and file parsing
+* Body parameters and file uploads
 * Cookies
 * Cors
 * Language